The UHF TV band is shrinking. Here’s what you need to know and how it impacts Zaxcom devices.

 There are two categories of white space devices: fixed, being a transmission in a fixed location and personal/portable, or a device that transmits signals on available channels at unspecified locations that may change.
 Personal/portable devices include Wi-Fi-like cards in laptop computers or wireless in-home networks.

-Adding the usable guard band and duplex gap bands, they provide 12 MHz of pace for wireless microphone systems.
+Adding the usable guard band and duplex gap bands, they provide 12 MHz of space for wireless microphone systems.

 A few key things to consider for the July 13, 2020 deadline: